UK marks first anniversary of Queen Elizabeth II's death

-Britain’s King Charles III on Friday thanked the public for their support in his first year as monarch, as he marked the one-year anniversary of the death of his mother, Queen Elizabeth II.
+King Charles III on Friday thanked the public for their support in his first year as monarch and paid tribute to his mother Queen Elizabeth II on the anniversary of her death.

 In a short statement, the 74-year-old British head of state recalled the “great affection” for his mother, her life and public service.